Skrill is tied closely to the gambling and cryptocurrency industries. It is expensive and offers poor customer support. Avoid if you can.

 Skrill has been around for much longer than most online money transfer services.
 Born at the peak of the tech boom in the early 2000s, its business model has changed over time as it adapted to the needs of its customers.

 Beginning with low-value remittances, Skrill has innovated in non-traditional sectors.
-In recent times, this has seen it focus heavily on building its platform to support the gambling and cryptocurrency industries.
+In recent times, this has seen a heavy focus on building a platform to support the gambling and cryptocurrency industries.

 To learn more about this service and see if it’s right for you, read on for our in-depth Skrill review.